 Students who learn to ask their own questions become more curious, take ownership of their learning, and demonstrate greater comprehension of challenging content.
 The ability to ask one’s own questions is, indeed, one of the most important lifelong learning skills a student can acquire in the course of their education and, yet, it is rarely deliberately taught to all students.

-Introduced by former Dean James Ryan, Teaching Students to Ask Their Own Questions will be led by staff of the Right Question Institute (RQI), including Dan Rothstein and Luz Santana, RQI co-directors and co-authors of Make Just One Change: Teach Students to Ask Their Own Questions, which has quickly become a classic pedagogical text for strengthening inquiry in all classrooms, from kindergarten through higher education.
+Teaching Students to Ask Their Own Questions will be led by staff of the Right Question Institute (RQI), including Dan Rothstein and Luz Santana, RQI co-directors and co-authors of Make Just One Change: Teach Students to Ask Their Own Questions, which has quickly become a classic pedagogical text for strengthening inquiry in all classrooms, from kindergarten through higher education.
 The workshop will offer a differentiated active learning experience in the Question Formulation Technique (QFT), a simple yet robust method for teaching students to ask better questions that was developed by Rothstein and Santana through years of trial and error and practice-based research.

 The publication of Make Just One Change was a catalyst for hundreds of thousands of educators around the world to adopt the QFT and generate new knowledge about how to use it for different purposes.
 The experience and knowledge of educators in a remarkably wide range of classrooms inform the content and structure of this workshop on “best practices” in using the QFT.
 The workshop offers a very special opportunity for all educators, those new to the QFT and those already experienced in using it, to learn more about innovative ways to teach the skill of question formulation by applying the QFT for different teaching and learning goals in all kinds of classrooms.